jergason/blog/posts/you-either-give-back-or-you-dont.md

 There is an interesting discussion on Hacker News right now about using tech skills to do something meaningful.
-One strategy is just to use your skills to make money, and give some to charities.
+One strategy is just to use your skills to make money, and then give some to charities or worthy causes when you are rich.

 kentf had a very
 insightful [comment](http://news.ycombinator.com/item?id=2882437):